 AGENDA & Race INfo

-Rushing Waters, N301 County Road H, Palmyra, Wisconsin will host the 2020 packet pick-up.
-Rushing Waters is located about two miles north of the Ice Age Start/Finish area on Hwy H.
+Rushing Waters, N301 County Road H, Palmyra, Wisconsin will host the 2024 packet pick-up.
+Rushing Waters is located about two miles north of the Ice Age Start/Finish area on Hwy H. The adjacent Trout House restaurant will not be open, but a food truck will be on site and beer and other beverages will be available for sale.

 50 Mile Run – 6:00 a.m.
 Sharp